MojoAuth/mojoauth-blog/content/google-chatbot-setup-with-golang/index.md

 - connection settings - bot URL:
 - permission: everyone in your domain

-Restart your local server, and that’s it!
-Make sure you have your bot added to the chat room.
+This basic setup will allow you to add your bot to your specific room.
+Now, restart your local server, and that's it!

 ## Use Cases

-There could be multiple implications where you can use synchoronous or asynchoronous bots( or both ) to get results.
+There could be multiple implications where you can use synchronous or asynchronous bots( or both ) to get the desired results.

-It is upto your imagination to use the google chatbot which ever way you like.
+It is up to your imagination to use the google chatbot whichever way you like.
 Some of the use cases are listed below-

-- Setup a question answer application on google hangouts built in golang (Synchoronous)
+- Setup a question-answer application on google hangouts built-in golang (Synchronous)

-- Get the data from your application in your G Suite room using Google Chat API (Asynchoronous)
+- Get the data from your application in your G Suite room using Google Chat API (Asynchronous)

-- Setup a google bot (Synchoronous) to listen to pings sent by another bot in the room (Asynchoronous)
+- Setup a google bot (Synchronous) to listen to pings sent by another bot in the room (Asynchronous)